-I am a historian of Iberian empire and global history with a specialization in colonial Mexico.
+I am a historian of Iberian empire with a specialization in colonial Mexico.
 I received my Ph.D. from The Johns Hopkins University and am Assistant Professor of World History at Georgian Court University in Lakewood, NJ.
 My first book, “Taxing Blackness: Afromexican Tribute in Bourbon New Spain” (University of Alabama Press, 2018), examines taxation in the eighteenth-century Atlantic world from the perspectives of free Afromexicans, local officials, and fiscal bureaucrats.
 Using petitions and lawsuits related to royal tributes, free people of African descent sought to shape colonial ideas of blackness, subjecthood, and genealogy.

 My research contributes to the fields of gender history, Africana and Latin American Studies, and world history.
 My teaching interests also include music and its relationship to race and identity, women in colonial Latin America, and religion in the Iberian empires.
 I co-taught seminars in Queer history and comparative slavery while I was Visiting Assistant Professor in Latin American History at Northern Arizona University.
 My full C.V. is available here.

 I have a low-budget stamp collection and enjoy attending concerts.
 I am classically trained as a dramatic soprano, violinist, and violist.
 I also like linguistics and poetry.
 At present, I am learning elementary spoken Punjabi.
 My favorite poets are Emily Dickinson, Nâzım Hikmet, Pablo Neruda, John Agard, Gwendolyn Brooks, Elizabeth Bishop, and Hafiz.